 B. YEAR II:

 - Students are strongly encouraged to continue their placement from Year I. However, they may choose another designated partner.
-Students are responsible for contacting and coordinating all aspects of their service learning activities for ICM2 to assure that the site can accommodate your placement.
+Students are responsible for contacting and coordinating all aspects of their service-learning activities for PoM II to assure that the site can accommodate your placement.
 Also, see “Transportation” above.

-- Students who have completed 40+ hours of service learning in ICM I are exempt from service learning in ICM II.
-Students are still strongly encouraged to continue to participate with their ICM I projects and/or other community programs and initiatives.
+- Students who have completed 40+ hours of service learning in PoM I are exempt from service learning in PoM II.
+Students are still strongly encouraged to continue to participate with their PoM I projects and/or other community programs and initiatives.

 C. BOTH YEARS:

 - Completion of Reflection/Activity Logs: Students will log all activities, dates, times of experiences in a Service Learning Log on their Portfolio Page on MedScope.
 These logs will provide an opportunity to take notes or include reflective commentary on each session.
-All students are required to submit a critically reflective essay regarding their service learning experience at the end of both ICM1 and ICM2.
+All students are required to submit a critically reflective essay regarding their service learning experience at the end of PoM 1 and PoM 2.
 Specifics TBA by the course leadership.